 But don’t digital currencies already exist?

 There are already thousands of virtual currencies, commonly called cryptocurrencies.
-These could be centralized, but they are not from the government – think of Facebook’s Libra.
+These could be centralized, but they are not from the government – think of Facebook’s Diem.
 The fully decentralized version is bitcoin and its competitors.
 Cryptocurrencies run on distributed-ledger technology, meaning that multiple devices all over the world are constantly verifying the accuracy, not one central hub.

 So why would a government get into virtual currencies?